thinkerbot/ts/README.md

       exit 1
     }

+**Run times are showing up as -1**

+Timing is driven by the SECONDS environment variable, which is not a part of the POSIX spec, and is not provided by all shells (ex DASH).
+When it is not present the timing shows up as -1 s.

+The `date` command is specified by POSIX and could be a replacement for SECONDS, but the verb `%s` (seconds since epoch) is not a part of the spec.
+Doing the math on the POSIX verbs could work, but that solution has not been implemented yet.

 **I'm using DASH (maybe you're on ubuntu)**

 DASH is quirky.
 Last I checked you cannot concatenate options like you can in